SCA SBOM Exports

 ## Artifact Contents

-* Repository metadata (name, branch, commit SHA, scan timestamp).
+* Repository metadata (name, commit SHA, scan timestamp).

 * One entry per manifest path (package-lock.json, requirements.txt, go.mod, pom.xml, Podfile, etc.).